Key Takeaways

 By taking care of viscose clothing and regularly removing pilling, it is possible to extend their lifespan and their aesthetic appearance.

-Which viscose clothing is likely to pill?
+Which viscose clothes are likely to pill ?

 Certain viscose garments are more exposed to pilling than others.
 Areas of intense friction are particularly at risk.